Artificial Intelligence (AI) and the literature review process: Data extraction

 Elicit works best with the prompt: What are the effects of ___ on ___?
 You do need to include a question mark in the search.
 It works less well for identifying facts.

-Its limitations are that:
+Elicit's limitations are that:

 - it takes information from the Semantic Scholar Academic Graph dataset and relies on open access content via the Unpaywall plugin.
 This means that full-text content that cannot be found via Unpaywall may only have limited bibliographic information.
 You may therefore need to copy and paste the title into Google Scholar to identify whether the paper is a journal article, conference paper, book chapter or thesis.